Commitments to our customers

 All of their assessments are undertaken In-House allowing them to offer a consistent standard across assessments.
 The minimum standards they assess against are clearly set out in the SSIP Core Criteria.
 The skill of the assessor is to interpret the information provided and ensure it relates to the nature and scope of the business being assessed.

-View our certificate.
+View our Contractor Certificate.

 The STA represents a wide membership of businesses and people involved in construction using engineered timber, from across the UK.